carpentries-incubator/scons-novice/episodes/07-functions.md

 def count_words(env, data_file, language=LANGUAGE, count_source=COUNT_SOURCE):
-    """Pseudo-builder to run the `countwords.py` script and produce `.dat` target
+    """Pseudo-builder to produce `.dat` targets from the `countwords.py` script

     Assumes that the source text file is found in `books/{data_file}.txt`